evan-mick/ShaderEngine/readme.md

 - Sequencing
 	- Timestamping (or "beatstamping") different shaders together
 	- "Events" at certain times
+- Shadertoy compatibility mode
+    - Copy and paste in shaders easily
+    - Ideally, can somehow download everything from a shadertoy website and then port
 - (Long, long term) GUI
 - (Long, long term) program sharing website